shinyay/getting-started-with-multi-agent-java-app/README-Microsoft-Tools-Products.md

 ## Development and Collaboration

 ### Visual Studio Code
-Visual Studio Code is a lightweight but powerful source code editor.
+Visual Studio Code is a lightweight but powerful source code editor from Microsoft.
 Recommended for this project because it:
 - Provides excellent support for JavaScript, TypeScript, and Java
 - Offers a rich extension ecosystem for development
 - Includes integrated terminal and debugging capabilities